rse-council/researchsoftware.org/code-of-conduct.md

 as quickly as possible and any decisions made by the code of conduct will be enforced immediately.

-The code of conduct committee is well informed on how to deal with the incident and how to further proceed with the situation.
+The code of conduct committee is well informed on how to deal with an incident. and how to further proceed with the situation.
 All of our committee members are informed of the code of conduct policy and guide for handling harassment at the workshop.
 There will be a mandatory meeting for the code of conduct